Should you prepay your mortgage or invest elsewhere?

 Remember that this is nice problem to have.
 If you can afford to prepay your mortgage, you're probably in a good situation.
 Just consider all your options before racing out of your mortgage debt.
-For lots more information on managing your money, see the links on the next page.
+For lots more information on managing your money, see the links below.

 - 10 Budget Basics Every Parent Should Know